 Replacement & Repair

-Our recorder systems are developed for very harsh environments.
+Our sensor systems are developed for very harsh environments.
 Although our products are very robust, they are still systems with complex hardware and firmware that can occasionally break.
 To be exact, less than 3% of units in the field fail and need replacement - but it does happen!

 In this Article